seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exeunt*

 ### SCENE IV.
 Athens.
-A room in MARK ANTONY’s house.
+A room in MARK ANTONY's house.

 *Enter MARK ANTONY and OCTAVIA*

 **MARK ANTONY**
-Nay, nay, Octavia, not only that,–
+Nay, nay, Octavia, not only that,--
 That were excusable, that, and thousands more
-Of semblable import,–but he hath waged
+Of semblable import,--but he hath waged
-New wars ’gainst Pompey; made his will, and read it
+New wars 'gainst Pompey; made his will, and read it
 To public ear:
 Spoke scantly of me: when perforce he could not
 But pay me terms of honour, cold and sickly
 He vented them; most narrow measure lent me:
-When the best hint was given him, he not took’t,
+When the best hint was given him, he not took't,
 Or did it from his teeth.

 **OCTAVIA**
 O my good lord,
 Believe not all; or, if you must believe,
 Stomach not all.
 A more unhappy lady,
-If this division chance, ne’er stood between,
+If this division chance, ne'er stood between,
 Praying for both parts:
 The good gods me presently,
-When I shall pray, ‘O bless my lord and husband!’
+When I shall pray, 'O bless my lord and husband!'
 Undo that prayer, by crying out as loud,
-‘O, bless my brother!’
+'O, bless my brother!'
 Husband win, win brother,
 Prays, and destroys the prayer; no midway
-’Twixt these extremes at all.
+'Twixt these extremes at all.

 **MARK ANTONY**
 Gentle Octavia,